waocats/crabgo/src/doc/src/guide/creating-a-new-project.md

 ```

 This is called a [***manifest***][def-manifest], and it contains all of the
-metadata that Cargo needs to compile your package.
+metadata that Crabgo needs to compile your package.
 This file is written in the
 [TOML] format (pronounced /tɑməl/).

 Here’s what’s in `src/main.rs`: